 Here’s a baby name with ties to Ray Bradbury, Alfred Hitchcock, and decapitation!
 What fun.

-The name is Thedy, and it appeared for the first and only time on the Social Security Administration’s baby name list in 1964:
+The name is Thedy, and it appeared for the first and only time in the U.S. baby name data in 1964:

 - 1966: unlisted

 - 1964: 10 baby girls named Thedy [debut]

 - 1962: unlisted

 It came from Thedy Sue Hill, a character in an early 1964 episode of the The Alfred Hitchcock Hour called “The Jar.”
 The episode aired on Valentine’s day, actually, which is ironic given the content…